 •Identifying children and young people who may be at risk of harm.

 There are a number of senior staff trained as safeguarding officers.
 The designated safeguarding lead is Deputy Headteacher Mrs K Chambers and the deputy safeguarding lead is Deputy Headteacher Mr J Lissaman.
-In addition the following are trained safeguarding officers, Mr J Vaughan, Mrs A Atkins, Dr A Scally, Miss P White, Mr B Smith.
+In addition the following Heads of Year are trained safeguarding officers, Mr J Vaughan, Mrs A Atkins, Dr A Scally, Miss P White, Mr B Smith.

-The person for overall responsibility for safeguarding is Mr Lissaman.
-If you have any concerns in relation to a safeguarding issue, please contact Mr Lissaman, or if he is not available please contact one of the other staff members named above.
+The person for overall responsibility for safeguarding is Mrs K Chambers.
+If you have any concerns in relation to a safeguarding issue, please contact Mrs Chambers, or if she is not available please contact one of the other staff members named above.

 There is an on-going programme of education for the students across the key stages, which focuses on enabling them to keep themselves safe whether at school, at home or on line.